grzesiek-galezowski/tdd-ebook/manuscript/310_Test_Driving_Factories.md

 The `NotImplementedException` will be added to our TODO list and we'll specify its behavior with another Statement later.

-**Benjamin**: The Statement we were writing seems to be true now.
+**Benjamin**: Our current Statement seems to be true now.
 I'm bothered by something, though.
 What about the arguments that we are passing to the `CreateNewReservationCommand` method?
 There are two:

 ```csharp
 public ReservationCommand CreateNewReservationCommand(